ut-amrl/robo-js/README.md

 ### Problems 🔴
 See [Issues](../../issues); if someone has not already filed an issue for your problem, then please create one.
 Be descriptive.

+### Limitations ❌
+- The soccer binary was built and tested on **Ubuntu 18.04.3 LTS**.
+An Ubuntu distrubtion is a hard requirement.
+Other versions of Ubuntu have not been tested.

+- The Web IDE must be accessed from the same machine running the soccer binary (i.e. localhost).
+This requirement could be alleviated with further engineering effort, if there is interest.

+- The Google account feature as described in the publication is not present.